-From any of the operating display views, displaying the main menu is done by pressing '+' and '\tau' keys simultaneously for 1 second.
+From the weight display, showing the main menu is done by pressing '+' and '↑' keys simultaneously for 1 second.

 The ViewPan '+' and '-' keys are used to scroll the available menu items and the '¬' key is used to enter the selected sub menu.
-Pressing the '↑' key when in the main menu will make the instrument display the operating menu.
+Pressing the '↑' key when in the main menu will make the instrument show the weight display.